tilt-dev/tilt.build/docs/tutorial/4-code-update-repeat.md

 1 File Changed: [web/vite.config.js] • web
 ```

-Let's take a peek into the `Tiltfile` to understand
+Let's take a peek into the `Tiltfile` to understand:
  * Why Tilt was watching for changes to `web/vite.config.js`
  * How it knew `web/vite.config.js` belonged to the "web" resource